Compression with Privacy-Preserving Random Access: Compression scheme

 \subsection{Random decoder ensemble}

-The graph $\cG$ and the decoding function $f$ are randomly and independently selected as follows.
-For $\cG$, each right vertex is independently connected to a uniformly chosen set of $b=\Theta(\log n)$ left vertices (among all $nR$ left vertices).
+The decoding graph $\cG$ and the decoding function $f$ are randomly and independently selected as follows.
+For $\cG$, each right vertex is independently connected to a randomly chosen set of $b=\Theta(\log n)$ left vertices (among all $nR$ left vertices) selected uniformly with replacement.
 Further, each $f_i$ is a composition of two functions

-where is the syndrome of a linear error correcting code with minimum distance $\geq 4$, and where each is independently selected by randomly and uniformly sampling a subset of $\{0,1\}^{b'}$ of size $\lceil p 2^{b'}\rceil$ as the preimages of $1$.
-Later, we will have $b'$ grow with $n$ and satisfy $b'/b\overset{n\to \infty}{\rightarrow} 1$---The exact scaling of $b$ and $b'$ will be specified later in Section~\ref{pvethm1}.
+where $S:\{0,1\}^b\to\{0,1\}^{b'}$ is the syndrome of a Simplex code (dual of a Hamming code), and where each is independently selected by randomly and uniformly sampling a subset of $\{0,1\}^{b'}$ of size $\lceil p 2^{b'}\rceil$ as the preimages of $1$.
+Accordingly, the parameters $b$ and $b'$ are chosen as

+In what follows, we parametrize the construction by either $b$ or $n$, depending on the context, and always implicitly assume that \eqref{implicito} holds.
+We will typically consider the asymptotic $b \to \infty$ with $b = \Theta(\log n)$, which corresponds to $r \to \infty$.
+In this regime,